Welcome to The 4dDoha Collection.

 1998 Building Engineering Department

-One of the last works by Philip Johnson before his death in January 2005, this sculpture was intended to be placed within the sculpture garden of the Arata Isozaki-designed Millennium House for Sheikh Saud …
+One of the last works by Philip Johnson before his death in January 2005, this structure was intended for the sculpture garden of the Arata Isozaki-designed Millennium House for Sheikh Saud bin Mohammed al …

-Located in the center of the Qatar Peninsula, the al Wabra Majlis is intended to serve as the formal reception area and guest villa for favored guests of Sheikh Saud bin Mohammed bin Ali …
+Located in the center of the Qatar Peninsula, the al Wabra Majlis was meant to serve as the formal reception area and guest villa for favored guests of Sheikh Saud bin Mohammed al Thani’s …

-Soon after being commissioned to lead the restoration of Souq Waqif, Qatari artist Mohammed Ali Abdullah was asked by the Emir, HH Hamad bin Khalifa al Thani, to lead a similar effort to rebuild …
+Soon after being commissioned to lead the restoration of Souq Waqif, Qatari artist Mohamed Ali Abdullah was asked by the Emir, Sheikh Hamad bin Khalifa al Thani, to lead a similar effort to rebuild …

 Scattered around Doha are a number of petrol stations remarkable for their sculptural qualities.
 Alhadika Petrol Station, located just north of the zoo and pictured here, is composed of a series of striking mushroom-like …